 Lynchburg Collection Strip Center

 Lynchburg Collection is an un-anchored strip center located in Horn Lake, Mississippi which is part of the Memphis MSA.
-The Horn Lake property sits immediately across the road from Elvis’s Ranch which recently received City approval for redevelopment into a major tourist attraction and housing project.
+The Horn Lake property sits immediately across the road from Elvis’s Circle G Ranch which recently received City approval for redevelopment into a major tourist attraction and housing project.
 The center was originally constructed in anticipation of this project and fell victim to the national downturn, becoming bank-owned in the late 2000’s.
-I purchased the property from the bank and we have patiently waited for both the general Memphis market to improve and the adjoining project to come to fruition.
-Leasing activities have focused on local tenants via a local manager, which have been bolstered by a new Super Wal-Mart being constructed immediately to the east of the property.
-The Elvis Ranch redevelopment is slated to commence construction in 2018 and and I anticipate further positive leasing momentum coming into next year.
+I purchased the property from the bank and waited for both the general Memphis market to improve and the adjoining project to come to fruition.
+Leasing activities focused on local tenants via a local manager, which was bolstered by a new Super Wal-Mart being constructed immediately to the east of the property.
+In 2018 with too many projects underway and nothing else in the geographic region I reluctantly sold the property.
+I miss Memphis.

 The New Iberia, Lousiana property is an approximately 55,000 square foot formerly-Winn-Dixie-anchored center that was closed in their mid-2000’s turnaround.
 A colleague and I purchased it from a bank in Florida who had taken it back as REO.
 At the time, Rite-Aid and Popeye’s were operating but the former grocery store space, roughly 40,000 square feet was vacant.
 I had recently completed several strip center turn-arounds in Texas and we brough our team of contractors from Texas to New Iberia to refurbish the former grocery store space.
 Winn Dixie had abandoned many of the store fixtures, the removal of which was the first order of business.
 Simultaneously, through my ICSC contacts we began soliciting new tenants, ultimately creating a relationship with Variety Wholesalers from North Carolina.
 The upfit of the store for Variety’s use was a team effort and jointly we were able to turn a dilapidated non-functional space into a productive store.
 This community has many people without formal transportation and re-opening the store provides them with the opportunity to secure basic staples at reasonable prices.
 We owned this property for approximately ten years before finally selling it in 2016.